-- "The majority of drivers coming off of Virginia Ave do not obey the yield sign to vehicles already traveling in the circle I have almost been hit multiple times because my right of way was ignored." - "That intersection is too confusing for people unfamiliar with it." - "People stop in the middle of the roundabout and can't make up their mind of where they're going." - "This roundabout is a bit complicated, and lots of speeding in the area.
-Maybe patrol to slow it down near the park."
+- "The majority of drivers coming off of Virginia Ave do not obey the yield sign to vehicles already traveling in the circle I have almost been hit multiple times because my right of way was ignored." - "That intersection is too confusing for people unfamiliar with it." - "This roundabout is a bit complicated, and lots of speeding in the area.
+Maybe patrol to slow it down near the park." $\,$